christhomasmadej/recruitment/recruitment/CV.md

 **Code Analysis & Coverage**: Valgrind, LCov/GCov
 **Coding Tools**: Visual Studio, QtCreator
 **Issue Tracking Tools**: Redmine, Trello, Jira
+**Technologies you need**: I can specialise in unknown/secret technology you are using :)

 ## INTERESTED IN:
 **Long Life Development** - constantly learning new things cause it's fun and profitable :)
-Beside that to be best you have to be up-to-date :)
+Beside that to be best you have to be up-to-date.
 **Mind Architecture** - helps to understand how to learn faster, better and more effective etc...
 **Cognitive Science**  - awesome combo of linguistics, psychology, artificial intelligence, philosophy, neuroscience, and anthropology.
+Visualization of this science concepts can be storyline of Transcendence (2014) movie.
 **Artificial Intelligence**  - someday I want to delegate "earning money" task to something else.
-**Electronic Dance Events**  - because you have to charge your batteries somehow :)
+**Electronic Dance Events**  - because you have to charge your batteries somehow. youtube.com/watch?v=FptxDnvgS88.
-https://www.youtube.com/watch?v=FptxDnvgS88.
 Include free tickets in your offer and you have my attention...;)
 **Single Malt Whiskies**  - participation in whisky tasting events and investment advisement

 ## CERTIFICATES: